adobe/aio-cli-plugin-ims/README.md

   The currently supported IMS login plugins are:

-  * aio-lib-core-ims-jwt for JWT token based login supporting Adobe I/O Console service integrations.
+  * aio-lib-ims-jwt for JWT token based login supporting Adobe I/O Console service integrations.
-  * aio-lib-core-ims-oauth for browser based OAuth2 login.
+  * aio-lib-ims-oauth for browser based OAuth2 login.
 This plugin will launch a Chromium browser to guide through the login process.
 The plugin itself will *never* see the user's password but only receive the authorization token after the